opulo-inc/docs/docs/openpnp/v4/calibration/6-nozzle-offset/index.md

 Once you have completed the top camera to nozzle tip offset calibration for the first nozzle, you need to validate that the alignment is accurate before continuing to the second one.
 This ensures that both the camera and nozzle tips are correctly aligned with the homing fiducial before continuing with production.

-Before starting, ensure you have `Nozzle N1` selected in the `Control Center`.
+**Before starting, ensure you have `Nozzle N1` selected in the `Control Center`.**

+When speaking of **increasing** values, this is always meaning that we are adding positive value to the number.
+Meaning a negative (-) number would go closer to zero.
+When speaking of **decreasing** values, this is always meaning that we are adding negative value to the number.
+Meaning a negative (-) number would go further away from zero.

 1. **Confirm camera alignment**
     * Go to `Machine Setup > Heads > ReferenceHead H1 > Primary Fiducial`<br/><br>